Swiss Macaroni and Cheese

 How to Eat Swiss Macaroni and Cheese

-I personally prefer to eat it as a dessert; the tart sweetness of the applesauce is a nice end to a rich and creamy meal.
+I personally prefer to eat it as a dessert; the tart sweetness of the apple compote is a nice end to a rich and creamy meal.

 Swiss Macaroni and Cheese with Applesauce